-Microsoft’s Internet Explorer 7 has that strange limitation that you can only download two files simultaneously.
-This might not bother casual downloaders but what if you have to download many files in a short time ?
-Sure, you could use a download manager to download all the files and forget about the limit in Internet Explorer.
-A nice download manager would be for instance Orbit, which I reviewed earlier this year.
+Microsoft's Internet Explorer 7 has that strange limitation that you can only download two files simultaneously.
+This may not bother casual downloaders but what if you have to download many files in a short time?
+Sure, you can use a download manager to download all the files and forget about the limit in Internet Explorer.
+A nice download manager is Orbit for instance, which I reviewed earlier this year.

-If you are on a fast connection you might not want to use a download manager anymore for the purpose of downloading relative small files from the Internet.
-A better way would be to boost the number of simultaneous downloads in Internet Explorer 7 from 2 to a higher number.
+If you are on a fast connection you may not want to use a download manager anymore for the purpose of downloading relative small files from the Internet.
+A better way would be to boost the number of simultaneous downloads in Internet Explorer 7 from 2 to a higher value .
 As always the setting is hidden deep inside the registry.
-To start the registry press Windows + R, type regedit and hit enter.
+To start the Windows Registry editor press Windows + R, type regedit and hit enter.

 Navigate to the key: HKEY_CURRENT_USER \Software \Microsoft \Windows \CurrentVersion \Internet Settings and create the following two DWord (32 bit) keys by right-clicking in the right pane.
 Name the first MaxConnectionsPer1_0Server and set it to a number greater than 2.
 This is the amount of simultaneous downloads from now on.